alexanderthclark/Stats1101/book/probability.md

 ```
 (Use a calculator) Ignore leap day and assume that all birthdays are equally likely and independent.
 What is the probability that, of 365 people, nobody is born on June 1st?

-What is the probability that, of 40 people, no two people share the same birthday?
+(Hard) What is the probability that, of 40 people, no two people share the same birthday?
 ```{exercise-end}
 ```